How to use credit card dining rewards

 Enrolling in restaurant rewards programs is generally free.
 You can select your preferred program and then enter the information of the credit card you'll be using for those purchases.
 You can then search for participating restaurants for either take-out or dine-in purchases.

-Generally, you earn points on any money you spend — usually including tax and tip.
-Some programs may require you to share feedback about the restaurant about your experience to receive your rewards.
+Generally, you earn points on any money you spend—usually including tax and tip.
+Some programs may require you to share feedback about the restaurant or about your experience to receive your rewards.
 You'll likely receive this survey after your purchase.

 If you have a credit card that offers dining rewards, you may be able to earn more points by using that linked card for dining purchases through your card's rewards program.
-If this is the case, you'll likely want to link that credit card when signing up for the restaurant rewards programs to ensure you're maximizing your rewards.
+If this is the case, it can be beneficial to link that credit card when signing up for the restaurant rewards programs to ensure you're maximizing your rewards.

-Some credit cards with a focus on dining may also offer access to things like food and wine festivals, help you get hard-to-get reservations at a new restaurant, or provide unique culinary pop-up experiences.
+Some credit cards with a focus on dining may also offer access to events like food and wine festivals, help you get hard-to-get reservations at a new restaurant or provide unique culinary pop-up experiences.
 Some cards may feature annual dining credits to specific restaurants or delivery services.
 It is important to note, however, that some of these credit cards may come with an annual fee.

 Ways to use dining rewards